balder-dev/balder/doc/source/basics/execution_mechanism.rst

         Scenario `ClientDevice` <=> Setup `MyServerDevice2`
         Scenario `ServerDevice` <=> Setup `This`

-These are already filtered after their connections, but Balder hasn't check their feature implementation.
+These variations have already been filtered based on their connections, but Balder hasn't checked their feature implementations yet.
+To do this, Balder goes through every remaining variation and verifies whether the mapped devices on the Setup side provide subclasses of the Features defined in the corresponding Scenario devices.
+A variation remains applicable only if every Feature from every mapped Scenario device has a matching subclass implementation in the corresponding Setup device.

-For this Balder will go through every possible variation and check it the mapped devices on the setup side uses child classes of the feature that are defined in the corresponding scenario device.
-Only if every feature of every mapped scenario device has a relevant child implementation in the corresponding setup device, the variation is still applicable.
+Take ``Variation1`` as an example.
+Balder starts by examining the ``ClientDevice``.
+It notices that this device **needs** the ``SendGetRequestFeature``.
+The ``This`` device is the mapped Setup device for the ``ClientDevice``.
+For the variation to match, Balder must ensure that this Setup device implements all required Features (as subclasses).
+It iterates over the Features of the Setup device ``This`` and recognizes the ``SendGetRequestImplFeature``.
+Since this is a valid subclass of ``SendGetRequestFeature``, it gives a green light for this device mapping.

-In ``Variation1`` Balder will start looking for the ``ClientDevice``.
-It will notices that it **needs** the ``SendGetRequestFeature``.
-The ``This`` device on the other side is the mapped setup device for the ``ClientDevice``.
+If even one Scenario Feature lacks a matching subclass in the Setup Features, the mapping would be invalid, making the entire variation non-applicable.
+In our case, everything checks out, so Balder moves on to the final mapping in ``Variation1``: ``ServerDevice`` <-> ``MyServerDevice1``.

-For this variation matches, Balder has to secure, that this setup device implements all existing features (as child subclasses).
-With that, it iterates over the features of the setup device ``This``, and recognize the feature ``SendGetRequestImplFeature``.
-This feature is a valid subclass of the ``SendGetRequestFeature``, which result in a GO for this device mapping.
+Next, Balder iterates over the Features in the scenario-based ``ServerDevice``.
+It finds only the ``WebServerFeature``.

-If there would be only one scenario feature that is not a child of one of the setup features this results into an not applicable mapping and makes these variation non-applicable!
-In our case this works, so we can go further and execute the checking process for our last mapping ``ServerDevice`` <-> ``MyServerDevice1`` in our ``Variation1`` too.
+Now, it checks if this is available as a subclass in the mapped setup-based ``MyServerDevice1``.
+Sure enough, it finds the ``WebServerImplFeature``, which is a subclass of the scenario-based ``WebServerFeature``.

-We iterate over the features in our scenario-based ``ServerDevice``.
-Within that, we can only find the ``WebServerFeature``.
-For that, we have to check that it is available as subclass in our mapped setup-based ``MyServerDevice1`` too.
-We will find the ``WebServerImplFeature`` which is a child of the scenario-based ``WebServerFeature``.
+As a result, ``Variation1`` fully supports the required Features, making it an executable mapping.

-The ``Variation1`` completely supports our features. ``Variation1`` is an executable mapping.
+Balder continues this check for all other variations. ``Variation2`` passes as well, since it's essentially the same setup.
+However, things are different for ``Variation3`` and ``Variation4``.
+Both have swapped mappings:

-Balder will continue with this check for every other variation too. ``Variation2`` will also pass, because it is similar the same.
-But it is different with ``Variation3`` and ``Variation4``, because both has the mapping ``ClientDevice`` <-> ``MyServerDeviceX`` and also ``ServerDevice`` <-> ``This``.
-In both mappings, the features are not supported from each other and so there is no applicable mapping here! ``Variation3`` and ``Variation4`` will be filtered.
+``ClientDevice`` <-> ``MyServerDeviceX`` and ``ServerDevice`` <-> ``This`` (where ``MyServerDeviceX`` refers to ``MyServerDevice1`` or ``MyServerDevice2``, depending on the variation).
+In these cases, the Features do not match between the devices, so there is no valid mapping.
+Therefore, ``Variation3`` and ``Variation4`` get filtered out.

-This results in our two of six mappings, that can be really executed:
+This results in two of previously six mappings, that can be really executed:

 .. code-block:: none